thegworld/gtx-browser/docs/mojo_ipc_conversion.md

 ```

 Thanks to these separate sets of bindings no work is necessary to convert types
-between Blink-style code and Chromium-style code.
+between Blink-style code and GTx Browser-style code.
 It is handled automatically
 during message serialization and deserialization.

 For more information about variants, see